Editorial Integrity

 3. LTV (Loan-to-Value)

-The Loan-to-Value (LTV) ratio shows how much of a property is financed through borrowing.
+The Loan-to-Value (LTV) ratio shows the percentage of a property that is financed through borrowing.

 For example, an 80% LTV ratio means you borrowed 80% of the property’s purchase price and paid 20% of the down payment.

-Lenders consider the LTV ratio for the risk analysis, and a lower LTV ratio is preferred, meaning you paid a higher down payment
+Lenders use the LTV ratio in the risk analysis, and a lower LTV is preferred, indicating you paid a higher down payment.

-If your LTV is high, it shows that you have less equity in the property, which increases the lender’s risk.
+A high LTV indicates you have less equity in the property, increasing the lender’s risk.
 Lenders adjust the interest rates accordingly to offset the increased risk.

 Refer to the table above to understand how LTV ratios further affect DSCR loan interest rates.